-Over the course of FY 2015, the Commission amended the budget two times.
+Over the course of FY 2016, the Commission amended the budget one time.
 At least one budget revision is necessary each year due to the nature of the Commission's funding.
 The Commission's budget process typically begins in April of each year, with the budget year beginning July 1st.
 It is often difficult to accurately identify funding for the year as early as April due to the uncertainty of funding coming from Federal and State grants and/or contracts.
 Annual contracts are often not received by the Commission until after the start of the fiscal period and others are awarded later in the fiscal period.
 Often, when larger contracts are awarded later in the year, the Commission will need to hire additional staff, specifically for that project, which also would increase salaries and benefits and other expenditures.
-Amounts estimated before the beginning of the fiscal year for contracts that carries over from one year to the next may also need amending to reflect the actual amounts.
-The budget may also need amending near the end of the fiscal year to increase expenditures to prevent budget overruns.
-For these reasons, the budget is amended at least once and more often if necessary.
+Amounts estimated before the beginning of the fiscal year for contracts that carry over from one year to the next may also need amending near the end of the fiscal year to increase expenditures to prevent budget overruns.
+For these reasons, the budget is amended at least once, and more often if necessary.

-The FY15 budget was amended mid-year to make necessary adjustments to the preliminary budget estimates and to add any additional contracts or grants that were awarded subsequent to the beginning of the fiscal period.
+The FY16 budget was amended once, near the end of the fiscal year, to make necessary adjustments to the preliminary budget estimates and to add any additional contracts or grants that were awarded subsequent to the beginning of the fiscal period.
 Expenditures were also amended to adjust any existing expenses and to add expenses associated with new projects.
-There was a final amendment adopted toward the end of the fiscal period, in June 2015, to prevent budget overruns.

-In comparison of the amended budget to actual (Table 3, below), actual general fund revenues were \$9,729 more than the amended budget, bringing revenues to a total of \$562,053.
-Charges to Appropriations of the General fund were 1.28% or \$5,927 less than the amended budget, bringing expenditures to a total of \$458,325.
-The Commission was budgeted in FY 2015 to experience an excess of revenues over expenditures in the general fund of \$88,072; however, the Commission actually had an excess for the fiscal period of \$103,728, or \$15,656 more than the amended budget.
+In comparison of the amended budget to actual (Table 3, below), actual general fund revenues were \$1,087 more than the amended budget, bringing revenues to a total of \$562,247.
+Charges to Appropriations of the General fund were 3% or \$15,914 less than the amended budget, bringing expenditures to a total of \$514,621.
+The Commission was budgeted in FY 2016 to experience an excess of revenues over expenditures in the general fund of \$30,625; however, the Commission actually had an excess for the fiscal period of \$47,626, or \$17,001 more than the amended budget.